braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tv_and_ott.md

 ## Headless UI {#custom-ui}

+{% alert important %}
+Platforms that support in-app messages or Content Cards via headless UI **do not** include any default UI or views, so be sure to implement your own custom UI.
+{% endalert %}

-For platforms that support in-app messages or Content Cards via headless UI, Braze will deliver a data model, such as JSON, that your app can read and use within a UI your app controls.
-These platforms don't include any default UI or views.
+With headless UI, Braze will deliver a data model, such as JSON, that your app can read and use within a UI your app controls.
 This data will contain the fields configured in the dashboard (title, body, button text, colors, etc.) which your app can read and display accordingly.

-Read more about custom handling messaging:
+For more information about custom handling messaging, see the following:

 **Android SDK**
 - [In-App Message Customization](https://www.braze.com/docs/developer_guide/platform_integration_guides/android/in-app_messaging/customization/custom_listeners/)